|Originator||Minnesota Geospatial Information Office (MnGeo)|

 2. A three CD set is available at no charge.
 Contact distributor.

-For errors discovered after the CDs were made, corrected files will be posted for free download at: ftp.lmic.state.mn.us/pub/data/phys_biol/landuse/mhs_timber/
+For errors discovered after the CDs were made, corrected files will be posted for download at: ftp://ftp.lmic.state.mn.us/pub/data/phys_biol/landuse/mhs_timber/

 |Section 7||Metadata Reference|